dpage/pgacloud/README.md

 command line tool that pgAdmin can use to deploy PostgreSQL instances in cloud environments through the external process infrastructure.

+## Code branches

+The *main* branch contains code that can form the basis of the actual utility that may be shipped as part of pgAdmin.

+The *PoC* branch contains a lot more experimental code from prior to when the main branch cleanup began.
+Future changes to main are *not* being merged with the PoC branch.

+## Overview

 The utility takes a cloud provider name as the first argument, and then one or more non-positional options that define a cloud instances of PostgreSQL.
 It will execute the relevant API commands to deploy the instance along with a security